Koredotcom/docs/docs/xo/how-tos/zendesk/create-a-ticket-in-zendesk.md

 5. Once the template is installed, a dialog task is auto-created.
 You can find it in the list of dialogs in **Automation AI** > **Virtual Assistant** > **Use Cases** > **Dialogs**.
 <img src="../images/dialogs-zendesk.png" alt="create_dialog" title="create_dialog" style="border: 1px solid gray; zoom:70%;">

-### Step 3: Train the VA for the Dialog Task and Test it
+### Step 3: Train the Chatbot for the Dialog Task and Test it

 1. Click the **Test** icon.
 2. Choose a conversation type (Voice Conversation or Chat Conversation) to test the flow.